albert-killer/CarND-PID-Controller/README.md

 ![PID Controller](https://upload.wikimedia.org/wikipedia/commons/thumb/2/2d/PID.svg/640px-PID.svg.png "A block diagram of a PID controller in a feedback loop")

 On every new input value of CTE the PID controller updates respective errors, which determine the effect of the initially set up coefficients of the controller *Kp*, *Ki* and *Kd*.
-These coefficients have to be optimized for the application by either tuning them manually or applying a gradient decent method (aka *twiddle*) to investigate the optimal parameter values.
+These coefficients have to be optimized for the application by either tuning them manually or applying the *gradient decent* method (aka *Twiddle Algorithm*) to investigate the optimal parameter values.

 control variable is finally computed like this (pseudo code):